AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/7-project_components.rst

 .. code-block:: python

-    project.about.list_fields()  # returns a list with all charactetistics in the 'about' table
+    project.about.list_fields()  # returns a list with all characteristics in the 'about' table

 The 'about' table is created automatically when a project is created, but if you're loading a project created with an older AequilibraE version that didn't contain it, it is possible to create one too.